Today having an email address is essential.

 This means that instead of having an address of

 Getting your own domain name is easy, and low cost and is not restricted to businesses as domain names can be purchased by individuals as well as businesses.
 See Small Business Email.

 Q- Can I move to another provider it I am not happy, and what happens to my old email address.

-Q– Can I create more than one email address?
+Q– Can I create/make more than one email address?

 Q- Can I get my own domain name if I don’t have a business?

 A- Yes.
 Domain names like .com can be registered by anyone

 Q- I created my own email address but I don’t think it is suitable can I change it?